kellycode/keyboard-kit/README.md

 ![a busy keyboard toolkit](https://kellycode.github.io/keyboard-kit/site_preview.jpg)

-The gulpfile is used to minify and obfuscate to a deploy version

 Keyboard Kit
 Keyboard Kit is designed to be an educational tool for use with a piano connected to a desktop PC.
 It makes no musical tones.